 The middle classes disliked the privilege of the aristocracy as much as they looked down on the lower-class.
 An example of their influence is seen with the repeal of the Corn Laws in 1846.
 This legislature protected the price of corn, keeping it artificially high.
 This benefitted the landowners but caused significant hardship to manufacturers and the urban population who were desperate for cheap food.
 It took eight years of campaigning to get the laws repealed but was ultimately hailed for demonstrating the political rise of the middle classes.

 i) The Dawn of the White Collar Worker

-It is difficult to accurately define the middle-classes of the 19th century.
+It is difficult to define the middle-classes of the 19th century accurately.
 They were an extremely broad mix of people, largely defined by their occupation rather than their income.
-For example, a junior clerk, who earned less than £100 a year, was seen as middle class in the same way as the chairman of the Board who may have been paid £1,000.
+For example, a junior clerk, who earned less than £100 a year, was seen as middle-class in the same way as the Chairman of the Board who may have been paid £1,000.
 The one thing they had in common was that they were office based.
-They both worked with letters and figures and both wore formal clothes (including stiff white collars).
+They both worked with letters and figures, and both wore formal clothes (including stiff white collars).
 Hence the term white collar staff.

 While a man’s status depended mostly on his occupation, a woman’s status came from her husband or father.

 The Victorian middle classes can be divided into upper middle class and lower middle class.
 Upper middle-class occupations consisted of trades such as bankers, solicitors and large industrialists.
 They would have incomes from investments or profits of over £1,000 per year.
 This sector of the middle class was mostly urban, and their sons would be educated at boarding schools and universities.
 Being able to send their sons and daughters to school was important for them to achieve class mobility.